Senior Policy Advisor | Infrastructure and Environment

 Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required

-We are looking for an experienced senior policy advisor who can solve complex problems and formulate high-quality policy advice.
+We are looking for an experienced Senior Policy Advisor who can confidently navigate complex problems, work in ambiguity, and produce high-quality, influential policy advice.

 • A good base of experience in public policy as a Senior Policy Advisor